I am a postdoc in the Boston College math department.

 My research interests are in arithmetic geometry and arithmetic statistics.

-Quadratic twists of abelian varieties with real multiplication, preprint.
+Quadratic twists of abelian varieties with real multiplication, submitted.

 Tate-Shafarevich groups of elliptic curves in quadratic twist families, with M. Bhargava, Z. Klagsbrun, and R. Lemke Oliver, preprint.